akadev1/electron/docs/api/cookies.md

     seconds since the UNIX epoch.
 If omitted then the cookie becomes a session cookie and will not be retained between sessions.
   * `sameSite` string (optional) - The [Same Site](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#SameSite_cookies) policy to apply to this cookie.
 Can be `unspecified`, `no_restriction`, `lax` or `strict`.
 Default is `lax`.
+  * `secureUpdate` boolean (optional) - Whether the cookie should be marked as Secure Update.
+Defaults to false.

 Returns `Promise<void>` - A promise which resolves when the cookie has been set